playfulprogramming/playfulprogramming/content/LayZee/posts/model-view-presenter-with-angular-533h/index.md

 ![](./874g9vnjpi05y7bg1dyy.png)

-<figcaption>Example of horizontal layers in a modern web application.</figcaption>
+> Example of horizontal layers in a modern web application.

 We can slice our applications vertically, horizontally or both.
 When slicing vertically, we group software artifacts by *feature*.
 When slicing horizontally, we group by software *layer*.
 In our applications, we can categorise the software artifacts into these horizontal layers, or system concerns:

 <iframe src="https://gist.github.com/LayZeeDK/e8a312917af9810637dd1330a7ee768c"></iframe>

-<figcaption>Horizontal layers of a web application.</figcaption>
+> Horizontal layers of a web application.

 The same rule can be applied to our Angular components.
 They should only be concerned with the *presentation* and *user interaction* layers.
 The result is that we loosen the coupling between the moving parts of our systems.